Is dslr camera listed property tax

 • Some jurisdictions offer exemptions for certain types of equipment used for professional photography, which may include DSLR cameras.

-See also Best birding dslr cameras
+See also Best dslr camera case review

 Exceptions: